syedmudasir-dev/KNN-Model/README.md

 Loading and understanding the built-in Iris dataset

-Data exploration and basic visualization
+Data exploration

 Splitting the data into training and testing sets

 Training a KNN classifier

-Evaluating model performance (accuracy score + confusion matrix)
+Evaluating model performance (accuracy score )

 Simple, easy-to-read code ideal for beginners